Split Rail Fence

 Locating the Post Holes

 Stretch a nylon string tightly between two temporary posts.
 T-Posts work great for this.
-Locate the T-Posts beyond the beginning and the end of the section of split rail fencing that you are planning to build, by 2' (more or less), and offset the string/posts from the actual location of the post holes by 1' (see diagram below).
+Locate the T-Posts at least two feet beyond the beginning and the end of the section of split rail fencing you are building, and offset the string/posts from the actual location of the post holes by one foot (see diagram below).

-Positioning the string 1' away from the post hole locations will make digging the post holes much easier and will prevent damage to the string by a post hole digger or auger bit.
+Positioning the string one foot away from the post-hole locations will help prevent damage to the string by a post-hole digger or auger bit.

 Digging the Post Holes of a Split Rail Fence

-I tried digging my first post with a post-hole digger and it took me four hours to dig a hole 12 inches in diameter by 24" deep.
+I tried digging my first post with a post-hole digger - it took me four hours to dig a hole 12 inches in diameter by 24 inches deep.
 However, my soil was mostly compacted crushed granite.
-If my soil conditions had been easier digging, I might have not rented the mini-skid.
+If my soil conditions had been easier for digging, I might not have rented the mini-skid.
 That's a choice you can make yourself.

 Split Rail Fence Digging Post Holes

-The Boxer Mini-Skid came will several attachments, including three sizes of auger bits.
+The Boxer Mini-Skid came with several attachments, including three sizes of auger bits.
 I chose the 10" bit to drill the post holes for my split rail fencing project.

-Before setting the posts in soil or concrete, seal the bottoms of them with a stain/sealer.
-One fence builder that I talked to suggested dipping each post into used motor oil before sticking them in the ground.
-This is supposed to be the best/cheapest method of preserving your fence posts.
+Before setting the posts in soil or concrete, seal the bottoms with a stain/sealer.
+One fence builder I talked to suggested dipping each post into used motor oil before sticking them in the ground - it is supposed to be the best and cheapest method for preserving your fence posts.

 Split Rail Fence - Sealed Posts